imsouvikmukherjee/ECMT_MentorMate/README.md

   - Approve/reject student profile change requests with highlights of modified fields and remarks.
   - Mentoring Info section: live filtering, detailed views, status updates with remarks.
   - Bulk delete and print/download mentoring reports.
+  - Change Request and mentoring info notification system in sidebar, based on the pending data.

 - **Student**
   - Personalized dashboard with profile and academic details.